Digital Evidence Collection in Cyber Security – All You Need to Know

 Digital Evidence Collection in Cyber Security – Challenges Faced

 Here are some of the major challenges that could be faced by the forensics examiner while collecting the evidence.
-These are the reason why experts also want to learn how to collect digital evidence using latest technology.
+These are the reasons why experts also want to learn how to collect digital evidence using the latest technology.

 • No. of PC and extensive use of internet access can increase the difficulty during the investigation process.